AhmedElbasha97/medicalkhealth-care/README.md

 ### a.
 Functional Requirements: (Features)

 #### 1. Communication System:
-- Voice and video call between patients and doctors.
+- Voice and video calls between patients and doctors.
 - Phone contacting in case of no network.

 #### 2. Booking System: